pawelc/docs/toread_stat.md

 1994 - Autoregressive Conditional Density Estimation
 1994 - time series analysis (book)
 1997 - Bootstrap Methods And Their Application
+1998 - Financial Data and the Skewed Generalized T Distribution 1998 - Evaluating interval forecasts
 2005 - Estimation of non-normalized statistical models using score matching 2009 - Estimation of Information Theoretic Measures for Continuous Random Variables 2007 - The Most Dangerous Equation
-2011 - Estimating high dimensional covariance matrices and its applications 2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes
+2010 - Skewed Generalized Error Distribution of Financial Assets and Option Pricing 2010 - A generalized asymmetric Student-t distribution with application to financial econometrics 2011 - Estimating high dimensional covariance matrices and its applications 2013 - Mutual Information between Discrete and Continuous Data Sets 2013 - Predicting covariance matrices with financial conditions indexes